Outlook Uncertain On Gun Policy As Trump Signals Openness — With NRA In His Ear

 "It is necessary for me to fully focus on my businesses," Childress wrote, in a letter obtained by NPR.
 "My hope is that the NRA will move forward with a focus on its important mission."

-Amid allegations of financial impropriety, the New York and Washington, D.C. attorneys general have launched investigations into the gun rights group.
-This comes in addition to numerous congressional probes into the organization's finances.
+Amid allegations of financial impropriety, the New York and Washington, D.C., attorneys general have launched investigations into the organization.
+This comes in addition to numerous congressional probes into its finances.

-Morgan and Childress' resignations brings the total number of resignations from the board to seven, out of a total of 76 board members.
+Morgan's and Childress' resignations bring the number of resignations from the board to seven, out of a total of 76 board members.

-A number of board members have resigned in recent weeks due in part to what they claim is an inability to get straight answers about the group's financial situation.
+A number of board members have resigned in recent weeks in part because of what they claim is an inability to get straight answers about the group's financial situation.